PM ‘concerned’ as thousands still left without power a week after Storm Arwen

 Thousands of households are still without power more than a week after Storm Arwen as the Prime Minister said he is “concerned” about the number still affected.

-Around 4,700 homes across northern England and Scotland are still without supply – more than a week after the storm hit on November 26, according to industry body the Energy Networks Association (ENA).
+Around 4,700 homes across northern England and Scotland were still without supply as of Saturday afternoon – more than a week after the storm hit on November 26, industry body the Energy Networks Association (ENA) said.

 On Saturday, Boris Johnson said he had held calls with those leading the response to Storm Arwen, adding the Government is ready to further support the recovery work “in any way we can”.